Twenty-one people test positive for coronavirus aboard cruise ship off San Francisco

 Otherwise, he said, allowing passengers back onto U.S. soil who might become sick later would end up increasing the number of coronavirus cases in the country.
 "I don't need to have the numbers double because of one ship that wasn't our fault," he said.

+Princess Cruises, a unit of the world's leading cruise operator, Carnival Corp, said in a statement that the ship's doctor was "in the process of informing the guests and crew of their individual results.
+All guests and affected crew will remain isolated in their rooms."
+The Grand Princess predicament was reminiscent of the Diamond Princess cruise liner, also owned by Carnival, that was quarantined off Japan in February and was for a time the largest concentration of coronavirus cases outside China.

+Experts have criticized Japanese bureaucrats' handling of the onboard quarantine, as ultimately about 700 people were infected and six have died.
+TRIP TO MEXICO

-PASSENGERS UNCERTAIN OF FATE Diagnostic test kits were flown by an Air National Guard helicopter on Thursday to the cruise ship, where medical staff took samples from 46 passengers and crew to determine if they have contracted the respiratory virus.
+Diagnostic test kits were flown by an Air National Guard helicopter on Thursday to the Grand Princess, where medical staff took samples from 46 passengers and crew to determine if they have contracted the respiratory virus, Pence said.
 The samples were carried back to a state laboratory in the Bay area.
 Pence said 21 of the tests came back positive, 24 were negative and one was inconclusive.
-One of the passengers aboard the ship, Debbie Loftus, said they had not been informed of the results of the testing before Pence announced it, and were uncertain about when they can return to their homes.
+Of the 21, two were passengers and 19 were members of the crew, the cruise line said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)